antonshpak100/ESP32-CAM_CLI/README.md

 * All parameters except `--flash`, `--exposure`, `--horizontal_flip`, and `--show_debug` persist until the ESP32 is reset or powered off.

 ### Original features
-* Most features of the program (e.g. changing quality, resolution, contrast etc.) can be done in the ExampleWebServer GUI or can be done with existing programs.
+* Most features of the program (e.g. changing quality, resolution, contrast etc.) can be done in the example CameraWebServer GUI or can be done with existing programs.
 However, I haven't seen the following features in other code written to control the ESP32-CAM and so these are fresh implementations.
 #### Auto flash
 * By specifying `-f auto` when running the program, auto flash is enabled.
 * This feature captures a test image, reads its average luminosity, and then enables the flash automatically if the image is too dark.